As I write this there’s a constant feeling of hunger in the background…today I haven’t eaten anything since dawn.

 But then my friend’s dad, who has myeloma (bone marrow cancer) asked me to do a 10K.
 The money goes towards research he is participating in at Hammersmith Hospital in London.
 If you would like to help me out with a donation our link is here.

-I’d never fasted before except two days when I was eight and travelling.
-I was so ill I threw everything up.
+I’d never fasted before except two days when I was eight and travelling and got ill from the flight food.
 We’d gone to New Zealand on a non-stop 36-hour flight and if I wasn’t suffering from food-poisoning it was travel-sickness.
-The irony was we stopped in Abu Dhabi and I remember we were told not to eat anything at the airport, but I was so ill I didn’t want to.
+We stopped in Abu Dhabi and I remember we were told not to eat anything at the airport as it was Ramadan, but I was so ill I didn’t want to.
 I remembered the hungry eyes of the turbaned wrinkled man sitting on the tiled bench there.

-The closest I’ve come to not eating in more recent times was the 5:2 diet, which I followed for a week (two days of eating 400 calories), but then I could drink as much water as I wanted.
-I had been inspired by Mike Mosley and lost 2kg (not that I needed to, I was doing it to improve memory and alertness as that was one of the claims).
+The closest I’ve come to not eating in more recent times was the 5:2 diet, which I followed for a few weeks (two days of eating 400 calories), but then I could drink as much water as I wanted.
+I had been inspired by Mike Mosley and lost 2kg.
+I was doing it to improve memory and alertness.
+I didn’t notice a change in either, but maybe I didn’t try it for long enough.

 Ramadan is really strict.
 No water, no food and because it’s summer, you have to do that for 18 and a half hours.